 What follows are some of my favorite stops along the stretch of Dundas St. between Beverley St. and Spadina Ave.
 On the S side, or the left side as you go W, is:

-At nos.
-407-409, this market carries every herb under the sun.
+At 407-409 Dundas St., this market carries every herb under the sun.
 Many are a mystery, but the terrific English-speaking herbalists and acupuncturists on duty are happy to help.
 Several markets in Chinatown carry similar wares, but this one is the best bet for those who don't speak Chinese.

-Cross Dundas St. and walk N on Spadina Ave.; at no. 310 is:
+Cross Dundas St., and walk S on Spadina Ave.; at no. 253 is:

-Look at all the different provisions -- chili and fish sauces, fresh meat and fish (including live tilapia in tanks), preserved plums, chrysanthemum tea and other infusions, moon cakes, and large sacks of rice.
-There's also a great selection of Kasugai Japanese-made gummy candies (my favorite flavor is lychee) and sweet rice snacks to keep you going.
+Look at all the different provisions—chili and fish sauces, fresh meat and fish (including live crabs and tilapia), preserved plums, chrysanthemum tea and other infusions, moon cakes, and large sacks of rice.
+There’s also a great selection of Kasugai Japanese-made gummy candies and sweet rice snacks to keep you going.